-The current NCAPP leadership, Janet Heuring, Carol Williams, Tara Luellen, Pam Corbett, Flora Dunbar, Les Brinson, and others, have been working together beginning in 2015 toward improving the equitable practice of LPAs and to provide more mental health service options to the public
+The revitalized NCAPP board, comprised of Janet Heuring, Carol Williams, Tara Luellen, Laura Quinn, Les Brinson, Ken Pearson, Liandra Wheeler, and consultants, Flora Dunbar, Dana Truman-Schram, and Bob Hill, along with a host of dedicated supporters, have been working together beginning in 2015 toward improving the equitable practice of LPAs and to provide more mental health service options to the public

 BRIEF HISTORY OF NCAPP

 In 1994, Licensed Psychological Associates (LPAs) across the state of North Carolina became concerned about their continued ability to maintain employment and provide services.
 Insurance companies had begun paying only independent practitioners for services rendered, and the rising expense for employers to pay for the supervision of LPAs was an increasingly pressing problem.
 Consequently, twenty or so LPAs met during the North Carolina Psychological Association’s annual convention to discuss their concerns.
 After much lively interaction it was decided that the LPAs were losing ground vis-a-vis other master-degreed providers—social workers, LPCs, etc.—and the ability to achieve independent practice was apparent.
 Subsequently, LPAs decided to form new organization to address these concerns.